 A close second comes the opportunities blogging affords me and the doors it has opened.
 I learn of new brands every week and get the opportunity to collaborate with them and to wear things I wouldn’t ordinarily choose.
 To try new things.
 I also attend blogger events and press shows, many of which are in London, a place to which I never tire of travelling.

 So it was with perfect timing that on Monday of this week I had the privilege of combining all of these things with a trip to London for the 30-40+ blogger meet which took place at The Imperial on the Kings Road in the heart of the Chelsea Design area.

 It was sponsored by Hope, a brand which despite being in its infancy, has rapidly become a highly regarded brand aimed at the 40+ woman.
-I've been lucky enough to collaborate with Hope on several occasions now, (my reptile print leggings as well as the black cocoon dress that I wore last week) and I wore a pair of their stretch trousers to the event.
+I’ve been lucky enough to collaborate with Hope on several occasions now, (my reptile print leggings and a black cocoon dress that I wore last week) and I wore a pair of their stretch trousers to the event.
 I can honestly say that they remained pristine all day and did not betray the 6 hours spent on trains and the hour spent sitting in a cab.
 (I did however think it prudent to avoid a cooked breakfast on the way down, instead opting the far safer yogurt and granola).
-I have a blog post in the pipeline dedicated to the outfit which I'll share later this week.
+I have a blog post in the pipeline dedicated to the outfit which I’ll share later this week.

 This is Hope founder Nayna Mackintosh.
 (I was wearing vertiginous wedges and I’m 5’9.”
 Nayna who is petite was wearing flats!)